-For my honeymoon, we went to Botswana for two safaris in different locations, and then we went to the Seychelles for some beautiful beach time.
+For my honeymoon, we went to Botswana for two safaris in different locations, and then we went to Seychelles for some beautiful beach time.
 We loved safari so much and want to go back.
 Something about being in the middle of nature and feeling connected to the earth and the animal kingdom was exhilarating.
-We also of course loved the amazing accommodations and service at our lodges.
+We also, of course, loved the amazing accommodations and service at our lodges.

 DLX: How is wine enjoyed and how is a part of life differently around the world?

 Jennifer Brown: I think in France it is considered just part of your daily life.
 I have family that lives in France and they drink wine every day.
 It has been very exciting to see wine consumption growth in the US especially with millennials and younger drinkers.
 Certainly, in the wine country, young people grow up having sips of wine.
 When we had dinner as kids, my mother always served us “children’s wine” which was grape juice in a wine bottle.
 So it’s part of the daily ritual in wine country.

 DLX: What are your favorite hotels on each continent and some of their stand out features?